ACH returns 101: What they are and how to manage them

 Implement prevention measures

-• Use strong verification methods like micro-deposits or third-party verification services to ensure account accuracy before initiating payments.
+• Use strong verification methods such as micro-deposits or third-party verification services to ensure account accuracy before initiating payments.

 • Implement data validation tools and software to validate customer information, such as account numbers and routing numbers, to reduce errors.